maple-labs/maple-docs/technical-resources/security/security.md

 <br>

 ## December 2023 Release
-Maple protocol contracts went through 2 audits during its development for the December 2023 release.
+The Maple protocol contracts went through 2 audits during its development for the December 2023 release.
 Details of these audits can be found below, and all relevant issues identified by auditors were addressed prior to release.

 | Auditor | Report Link |
 |---|---|